spacemeshos/protocol/hare/README.md

 - At the end of this round, a participant can form an SVP based on the statuses he collected during the round

 **Proposal Round**
-- The leader can now give his proposition set T with the corresponding SVP P to the network
+- The leader can now give his proposal which provides a set T with the corresponding SVP P to the network
-- Each participant can validate the proposition sent by the leader and consider that set T on the next round
+- Each participant can validate the proposition sent by the leader and consider that set T as a candidate of a set to commit on
+Note: we say candidate (opposed to accepted) since it is possible that the sender is malicious, sending more than one proposal during this round.
+We call it **equivocation**.
+During the following round we will be able to detect equivocation.

 **Commit Round**
-- Active participants announce their will to commit to the proposed set T
+- Active participants announce their will to commit to the proposed set T by broadcasting (S, k, ki)
-- If a participant observes f+1 participants willing to commit to T, he commits to T and constructs the matching certificate (which is the proof that he witnessed f+1 commits to T) and sends a notify message stating that he committed to T
+- At the end of the round, observing f+1 commit messages that indicate the set T implies at least one honest is willing to commit to T. This f+1 commit message can now form the certificate on the set T which is the proof that will be provided to the rest of the network in the following round.
-- If equivocation is detected by a party P, it doesn't commit to T. Equivocation means that the leader sent two or more contradicting proposals to the network
+- If equivocation is detected by a party P, P doesn't commit to T.
+Note: accepted proposals must have been received no later than the end of the proposal round.
+Hence, any accepted proposal will arrive to all honest participants no later than this commit round and that is why we are ensured to detect equivocation.

 **Notify Round**
-- Upon receiving a valid notify message the party updates his internal state according to the attached set
+- Upon receiving a valid notify message the participant updates his internal state according to the attached set

 **Termination**
-If at any point of the protocol, a party P receives f+1 notify messages on the same set S, it commits to S and terminates.
-Note that after an honest party has terminated, the other honest parties are ensured to terminate up to the following round, thanks to the gossip properties.
+If at any point of the protocol, a participant P receives f+1 notify messages on the same set S, it commits to S and terminates.
+Note: it is hereby follows that all honest participants will receive f+1 notifications no later than the following round and hence will terminate also.

 ## Eligibility Oracle